As an Amazon Influencer, I may earn a small commission from qualifying purchases from Amazon.com.

 The final touch is pouring the caramel sauce over your trifle.

-This delicious trifle is the perfect dessert for Christmas Eve or Christmas Day!
-It also makes a beautiful addition to a holiday dessert table.
+This delicious gingerbread trifle is the perfect dessert for Christmas Eve or Christmas Day!
+It also makes a beautiful addition to a dessert table at a Christmas party.

 Use a large spoon for serving.
 Don’t worry about keeping it pretty once you start eating, just dig in and enjoy!